Pujari-Raj/Tic-Tac-Toe-App/README.md

 - CSS
 - ReactStrap

-Click on the below given link to get the preview of the page
+Click on the below given link to get the preview of the app

 <a href="https://tic-tac-toe-app-pujari.vercel.app/">